AlmightyMikkel/Godot-helper/README.md

 # Support

-Contact me directly through Discord at `AlmigthyMikkel`
+You can contact me directly through Discord at `AlmigthyMikkel`